 No action - One alternative action for FR-6 is to not reclassify the areas as proposed.
 If no action is taken, the current classifications and their respective guidelines would remain in place.
-If FR-6-A remains classified as Wild Forest, the structures and improvements in this area would be non-conforming with the SLMP and would have to be removed.
+If FR-6-A remains classified as Wild Forest, the structures and improvements in this area would be non-conforming with the APSLMP and would have to be removed.
 Due to the small size and lack of structures and improvements, there would be no beneficial impacts if FR-6-C remains classified as Wild Forest.
 If FR-6-D remains classified as Wild Forest, improvements that have been proposed for this area in the Draft UMP would still be allowed under the guidelines for Wild Forest, but the area would remain an isolated area of Wild Forest between the travel corridor and existing Intensive Use area.
 If any of these three proposed reclassification actions do not occur, the boundary between Wild Forest and Intensive Use would remain unclear.

 Alternative regional boundaries - The redefinition of the parcels involved in FR-6 along alternative boundaries could be employed.
 Areas FR-6-A, FR-6-C and FR-6-D are proposed to be reclassified from Wild Forest to Intensive Use, a less restrictive classification.
 The proposed boundary of FR-6-A was selected to include several existing visitor and administrative facilities, as well as a gravel pit and the access road between Fish Creek and Rollins Pond within clearly defined boundaries.
-The boundaries as proposed at defined by roads, and measurements of 100 feet, 200 feet and one-quarter mile setback from the roads and existing structures.
+The boundaries as proposed are defined by roads, and measurements of 100 feet, 200 feet and one-quarter mile setback from the roads and existing structures.
 FR-6-C is being proposed for reclassification in order to clarify boundaries.
 In this case, a straight line from a point on Rollins Pond Outlet that is one-quarter mile (1,320 feet) from the campground road to a point on the north shore of Whey Pond, 2,000 feet from the campground road is being proposed at the boundary.
-Other boundaries could have been selected but no environmental impacts have been identified, there no alternative boundaries that would affect environmental impacts of the proposed action.
+Other boundaries could have been selected but no environmental impacts have been identified, and there are no alternative boundaries that would affect environmental impacts of the proposed action.
+FR-6-D is also proposed for reclassification to clarify boundaries and more accurately represent the character of the area abutting the campground and the travel corridor on the north end of Rollins Pond.
+Other boundaries could have been selected but they would have left portions of land classified as Wild Forest in an area with the character of Intensive Use.